-- Check your wash- if its white it's all right if it's - brown slow down.
+- Check your wash if it's white it's all right if it's - Check your wash if it's white it's all right if it's brown slow down.
 Fishing from a boat within 100 metres of an angler fishing from the shore is prohibited unless the boat is securely moored.
 Do not park on or obstruct boat ramps.

-Lake Levels
+Lake Level